Grant Herbert Logo

 Sometimes it's even going deeper than that.
 And it's looking to get feedback from others around the things you do so that you get a better picture, a more accurate understanding and awareness around your ability to be trusted.

+Let's start this week by getting some awareness around that.
 Take a look at yourself through this lens that I'm giving you today and go, "Where could I do things differently to start building that trust even greater than the trust that I have right now?"

 2. Adjust your thinking.